 Most individuals with Alzheimer's disease are diagnosed after the age of 65, which is classified as late-onset.
-It is generally accepted that the cause of late-onset Alzheimer's disease isn't known, although there are a variety of risk factors that are thought to be involved, like lifestyle behaviors, environmental factors, and genetics.
+It is generally accepted that the cause of late-onset Alzheimer's disease isn't known, although there are a variety of risk factors that are thought to be involved.
+Such as lifestyle behaviors, environmental factors, and genetics.

-Genes link to late-onset Alzheimer's
+Genes linked to late-onset Alzheimer's

-The most common gene associated with late-onset Alzheimer's disease is called apolipoprotein E (APOE), on chromosome 19.1 Having this gene does not mean that you most definitely will develop Alzheimer's; it merely means your risk is increased.
-There are three forms of the APOE gene2:
+The most common gene associated with late-onset Alzheimer's disease is called apolipoprotein E (APOE), on chromosome 19.
+Having this gene does not mean that you most definitely will develop Alzheimer's - it merely means your risk is increased.1

-- APOE2 is rare and might have a protective effect against Alzheimer's disease, which means it might develop later in life than it would have otherwise
+- APOE2 is rare and might have a protective effect against Alzheimer's disease, which means it might develop later in life than it would have otherwise.

-- APOE3 is the most common form of the APOE gene and it doesn't have much to do with the development of Alzheimer's disease
+- APOE3 is the most common form of the APOE gene and it doesn't have much to do with the development of Alzheimer's disease.

-- APOE4 increases the risk of developing Alzheimer's disease and often means a slightly earlier onset as well; you can have zero, one, or two APOE4 genes and the more you have, the higher your risk for developing Alzheimer's disease
+- APOE4 increases the risk of developing Alzheimer's disease and often means a slightly earlier onset as well.
+You can have zero, one, or two APOE4 genes, and the more you have, the higher your risk for developing Alzheimer's disease.

 There are a variety of other genes that may be involved with the development of late-onset Alzheimer's disease, but these are still being studied.

 If you do decide to get genetic testing, talk with your doctor or with a genetic counselor about the possible impact that might have on life insurance, long-term care policies, and things like disability insurance.1

-Considering genetic testing for late-onset Alzheimer's
+Genetic testing for late-onset Alzheimer's

 If you have been tested already and have been found to have APOE4, talk with your doctor about possibly participating in a research study or clinical trial, to assist researchers in finding out more about this gene, brain changes associated with the gene, and treatment effectiveness.

-Many people with late-onset Alzheimer's disease may not even know they have the APOE4 gene, since there are other ways of diagnosing the disease and late-onset is the norm for diagnosis.
+Many people with late-onset Alzheimer's disease may not even know they have the APOE4 gene since there are other ways of diagnosing the disease and late-onset is the norm for diagnosis.
 If you have late-onset Alzheimer’s disease and have a family history of Alzheimer's, you might want to talk with your doctor about the possibility of a genetic risk component, and whether genetic testing would be useful or not.